 A typical problem in agent navigation which remains quite neglected is how agents combine successive interactions in time.
 Today, most crowd simulators handle navigation in two steps.
 First, the long term strategy: the agent searches for a path between its position and its goal in the environment.
-This step is done by path finding modules.
+This step is done by pathfinding modules.
 The second step is a short term strategy: while following the path the agent adapts its velocity to avoid any collision with nearby obstacles.
 This step is done by local avoidance modules.
-Most advanced solutions are able to combine simultaneous interactions: agents will find velocities that avoid collisions with all its neighbors obstacles at the same time.
+Most advanced solutions are able to combine simultaneous interactions: agents will find velocities that avoid collisions with all its neighbor obstacles at the same time.
 But such velocities do not always exist, especially when the agent is surrounded by many obstacles.
-In such a situation, local avoidance models have to reduce their constraints and allow colliding speed.
-Moreover the consequences of one local avoidance strategy (i.e., nature of the adaptations made) on the following interactions is generally not considered.
-Our objective is to prevent agents from performing an unnatural sequence of successive avoidance motions which can lead them to get stuck, whereas there are some more relevant and obvious solutions.
+In such a situation, local avoidance models have to relax their constraints and allow colliding velocities.
+Moreover, the consequences of one local avoidance strategy (i.e., nature of the adaptations made) on the following interactions are generally not considered.
+Our objective is to prevent agents from performing an unnatural sequence of successive avoidance motions which could get them stuck, if there are some more relevant and obvious solutions.